alizargham10/Face-Mask-Detection/README.md

 ---
 # For DSSIPD challenge i forked a repo from github and did some changes which are as follows
 1. ### **Changes in Database.**
-#### I manually added pictures in the database to check the response of the repo with additional data.
+#### I forked this repo from github and  manually added pictures in the database to check the response of the repo with additional data.
 I took some selfies and some picture of a friend to test it.
 ---
 #### ![Accuracy results before including additional images in database](https://github.com/chandrikadeb7/Face-Mask-Detection/blob/master/Readme_images/Screenshot%202020-06-01%20at%209.48.27%20PM.png)
 ---
 #### ![Accuracy results after including additional images in database](https://github.com/alizargham10/images-for-mask-detection/blob/main/facemask%20training.png)
 ---
 2. ### **Requirments for running this repo.**
-### To run this repo i installed following libraries.
+### To run this repo i opened it in anaconda's virtual enviroment by using python version 3.6.13.
+After running it in terminal i installed following libraries.
 #### tensorflow>=2.5.0*
 #### keras==2.4.3
 #### imutils==0.5.4